 |Genotyping of Pathogens and Public Health|

-Created in January 2005, the platform Genotyping of Pathogens and Public Health (PF8) collaborates with microbial surveillance laboratories such as National Reference Centers (CNR), World Health Organization Collaborative Centers and hospitals, in the domains of genotyping, population genetics, and pathogen microevolution.
-The platform also provides support in cases of bio-emergency.
+Created in January 2005, the main mission of platform Genotyping of Pathogens and Public Health (PF8) is to supply a scientific and technical support for the laboratories of surveillance or microbiological expertise.
+This support concerns the domains of the infectious diseases, in particular in the help to the molecular identification and to the molecular typing of the pathogenic agents in cause.
+The PF8 brings to laboratories addressed a simple access to the genomics thanks to varied technologies.
+PF8 then collaborates with national microbial surveillance laboratories such as French National Reference Centers (NRC), the Laboratory for Urgent Response to Biological Threats, called in French Cellule d’Intervention Biologique d’Urgence (CIBU), World Health Organization Collaborative Centers and hospitals, in the domains of genotyping, population genetics, and pathogen microevolution.
+The platform provides support in cases of bio-emergency, and gives an ability to react (of the order of one in some working days) with an expertise, accepting streams of very variable samples in term of number.
 All pathogens, as well as their vectors, are considered: bacteria, viruses, parasites, fungi.

-Our missions are (1) Sequencing and genotyping services, including high reactivity in case of major epidemics or bio-emergency; (2) Collaborative research projects in the field of population genetics and strain microevolution; (3) Technology-oriented research projects aiming at developing or evaluating new genotyping technologies.
+Our missions are (1) Sequencing and genotyping services, including high reactivity in case of major epidemics or bio-emergency; (2) Collaborative research projects (through a PF8-specific call for public health oriented research program) of in the field of genotyping, population genetics and strain microevolution; (3) support in terms of analysis and management of the data of sequences generated (creation of database for example), by the way notably of its expertise of the software BioNumerics, and data repositories (MLST interface and MLVA net); (4) support in bio-statistical and bio-informatic with the presence of an engineer bio-statistician and bio-informatician within the team (5) Technology-oriented research projects aiming at developing or evaluating new genotyping technologies.

 SERVICES AND BIO-EMERGENCY